2022. I was depressed. There’s five months where I couldn’t tell you what I did.

 Seeing my depression as potentially part of a helpful strategy in the present helped me grow.

-It can be extremely valuable to view emotional issues as having an immediate payoff.
-For example, depression, anxiety, insecurity, failure at work, failure in romance, muscle tension, chronic pain, etc. can help one avoid fears or achieve unconscious goals.
-(Growth principles, #1)
+Mental issues are usually locally optimal in some way.
+For example, depression, anxiety, insecurity, failure at work, failure in romance, muscle tension / chronic pain, self-loathing, etc. commonly help one avoid fears or achieve unconscious goals.